karriereat/php-code-quality/README.md

 Currently used for checking (linting) the code.
 Sniffs all files in `src` directory.

-This package is can also be used for fixing, but it fixes way more than specified in PSR2 and is buggy.
+This package can also be used for fixing, but it fixes way more than specified in PSR-2.
-Version 3.0.0 (not released yet) should improve reliability.

 ### [phpmd/phpmd](https://github.com/phpmd/phpmd)

-Currently used for php mess detection.
+Used for mess detection.
-Runs the defined ruleset on all files in `src` directory.
+Runs the defined ruleset (`config/phpmd.xml`) on all files in `src` directory.

 ## Installation